railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 Open ERP can also manage product lots.
 Two lot types are defined:

-* Manufacturing lots (batch numbers) are represented by a unique product or an assembly of identical products leaving the same production.
+* Production lots (batch numbers) are represented by a unique product or an assembly of identical products leaving the same production area.
 They are usually identified by bar codes stuck on the products.
-The batch can be identified for your supplier or your company.
+The batch can be marked with a supplier number or your own company numbers.

-* Tracking numbers are logistical lots by which you can identify the container for a set of products.
+* Tracking numbers are logistical lots for identifying the container for a set of products.
 This corresponds, for example, to the pallet numbers on which several different products are stocked.